 The obviously talented creator moved here from the states a few years ago and opened a farm/bed&breakfast called Sirmoor Hill Farm.
 Something to look into…

 Some San Pedro friends…sorry about the dodgy picture.
-I pretty much forced them to do an over the shoulder shot.
+I pretty much forced them to do an over-the-shoulder shot.

 And then chocolate, chocolate, chocolate.
 The Belize Chocolate Company, Cotton Hill chocolate…there were four different tables with ENDLESS samples.